 Sure!
 As long as they choose a pair that are safe and don’t increase the chance of them falling.

-Read on to see some factors you should consider while shopping for house shoes and slippers for seniors.
+Read on to see some important safety factors you should consider while shopping.

 How to Choose a Safe Slipper